jawhitti/INTERCAL/README.md

 questions needed to be answered: could INTERCAL be made to run on the CLR?
 Could it really integrate with other languages?
 Wasn’t there anything better to do?

+## Component-Oriented INTERCAL
+Almost all existing INTERCAL compilers are either interpreters or can only produce standalone executables.
+One of the major goals of this project was to make INTERCAL available in the world of *components*.
+Specifically:

+* It is possible to compile standalone library and executable assemblies.
+* INTERCAL libraries can be consumed from other INTERCAL programs and libraries.
+* Variable-sharing and flow-control are supported between components with some minor restrictions.
+* It is possible to author assemblies in other languages and consume them from INTERCAL.
+* It is possible (but not really advisable) to consume INTERCAL libraries from other languages.

 ## Acronyms
-This project is officially "Simple Component Intercal for .NET" ("SICK.NET").
-Inspired by, and building on Eric Raymond's work on **ick** the compiler for this project is known as **sick**.
+This project is officially Standard Component Intercal for .NET ("SICK.NET").
+Inspired by, and building on Eric Raymond's work on **ick**, the compiler for this project is known as **sick**.

 # Project contents
 This project contains a Visual Studio 2015 solution with two main project:
 * **sick.exe** - A conforming INTERCAL compiler for .NET
 * **intercal.runtime.dll** - A .NET assembly providing the standard system library and support code for the execution engine.

+You should be able to download the code, load it up and build with ordinary "Ctrl-Shift-B".
+A selection of sample INTERCAL programs is available in the "Samples" folder.

 # Dependencies
 This compiler is written in C# and targets **.NET 4.0**.  **sick.exe** is modeled equally after Eric Raymond's classic **ick** and the C# **csc** compilers.

-# Component-Oriented programming
-Almost all existing INTERCAL compilers are either interpreters or can only produce standalone executables.
-SICK extends the INTERCAL execution model to include **components**.
-Specifically:

-* It is possible to compile standalone library and executable assemblies with **sick.exe**.
-* INTERCAL libraries can be consumed from INTERCAL programs (or from other libraries) via the standard DO...NEXT construct
-* Variable-sharing and flow-control are supported between components with some minor restrictions.
-* It is possible to author assemblies in other languages and consume them from INTERCAL.

 # SICK user manual

 ### Library assemblies